peterszabo79/peters-garage/README.md

 # The Header
 <li>The header shows the name of the garage name using Pushster fonts.</li>
-<li>The header explains about location, goal, and the type of jobs.</li>
+<li>The introductory text then explains the garage location, goal, and type of jobs.</li>
-<li>The header also explains about custom culture, provided few links help to understand this special lifestyle with history, builders, custom-parts.</li>
+<li>This section also explains about custom culture, providing a few links to help the user to understand this special lifestyle with history, builders and custom parts.</li>
 <br>

 <img src="assets/images/ScreenshotHeader).jpeg">